Battle Hymn of the Republic – Major Overhaul and update

 “I went to bed that night as usual, and slept, according to my wont, quite soundly.
 I awoke in the gray of the morning twilight; and as I lay waiting for the dawn, the long lines of the desired poem began to twine themselves in my mind.
 Having thought out all the stanzas, I said to myself, “I must get up and write these verses down, lest I fall asleep again and forget them.”
 So, with a sudden effort, I sprang out of bed, and found in the dimness an old stump of a pen which I remembered to have used the day before.
 I scrawled the verses almost without looking at the paper.”

-LYRICS to THE BATTLE HYMN OF THE REPUBLIC – Modified for Relevance
+LYRICS to THE BATTLE HYMN OF THE REPUBLIC – Major Overhaul and Update

 (by Don Caron)